aryapess/Recommendation-system-for-movies/Documentation/README.md

-# All the documentations, such as presentations, reports, outputs are located here
+# All the documentations, such as presentations, reports, outputs are located here:

+- Presentation: Documentation/Presentation.ppsx
+-